Darkueba/deep_learning/README.md

 This notebook demonstrates that multispectral satellite imagery combined with machine learning and deep learning techniques can produce accurate and interpretable land cover classification results.
-Random Forest serves as a strong baseline, while U-Net provides superior spatial realism and segmentation quality.
+Random Forest serves as a strong baseline, while U-Net could get even better performane after some tunning and feature ingenering.

-[OUTPUT CELL – IMAGE]
-Final results summary visualization (figures/final_results_overview.png)